rwese/DockWin/README.md

 # DockWin
 Autohotkey(https://autohotkey.com/) Script to save and restore positions of windows.

+Used to replace windows after switching monitor arrangement, un/docking a notebook etc.

 ## Hotkeys

 - **[Win]+0** = Restore window positions from ./WinPos.txt